sumayahh/sumayahh/README.md

 ## Hi there 👋
+I'm Sumayah, an aspiring Software Engineer.

 ### About me

-Hi, I'm Sumayah, an aspiring Software Engineer.
 - 🔭 I’m currently working on developing my project portfolio, and coding things to help consolidate my learning.
 - 🌱 I’m currently learning C++!